 - Pro edition from $39.95

 EaseUS ToDo Backup Free is 100% free for personal (non-commercial) use.
-A premium edition (ToDo Backup Home) with more advanced features is also available from $39.95.
+A premium edition (ToDo Backup Home) with advanced features plus cloud storage from EaseUS is also available from $39.95.
 More information can be found via the official EaseUS website.

 2) ASCOMP BackUp Maker

-BackUp Maker is a highly regarded Windows backup solution from software development experts, ASCOMP offering both free and premium options.
+BackUp Maker is a highly regarded and free-to-use Windows backup solution from software development experts, ASCOMP.

 - Easy to use software